ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/percona/percona.md

 ```

 ### Increase max_connections
-You can edit the writeable variable max_connections like so:
+You can edit the writeable variable `max_connections` like so:
 ```sql
 set global max_connections = 400;
 ```

-To make the change permanent you need to change the value in /etc/my.cnf
+To make the change permanent you need to change the value in `/etc/my.cnf`

-### ~/.my.cnf (User-specific options)
+### `~/.my.cnf` (User-specific options)
-You can create the file .my.cnf in the home directory of your desired user to configure and save MySQL cmd options:
+You can create the file `.my.cnf` in the home directory of your desired user to configure and save MySQL command options:
 ```bash
 [client]
 host=IP.IP.IP.IP